k2view-academy/K2View-Academy/articles/09_translations/04_using_translations_in_fabric.md

 [Click for more information about Table Population Transformation Objects.](/articles/07_table_population/06_table_population_transformation_rules.md)

-## How do I Add a Translation to a Parser Map?
+## How Do I Add a Translation to a Parser Map?

 1. Go to **Project Tree** > **Logical Units** > **[LU Name]**.
 2. Click **Parsers** > **[Parser Map]**.